Dzierzgoń: History

 In 1454, upon the request of the anti-Teutonic Prussian Confederation, the town was incorporated into the Kingdom of Poland by King Casimir IV Jagiellon, and the castle was handed over to Poland.
 The town sided with Poland in the subsequent Thirteen Years' War, after which in the 1466 peace treaty the Teutonic Knights renounced any claims to the town.
 It was officially named Dzierzgoń in the documents, and administratively it was located in the Malbork Voivodeship in the Polish province of Royal Prussia in the Greater Poland Province.
 The castle became the seat of local starosts (local administrators).
 From 1508 the town was renamed to Kiszpork.
 Guilds developed under Polish rule, and trade flourished in the town.
 Local starosts granted privileges to the guilds of shoemakers, bakers, tailors, butchers, and wheelwrights.
 In 1622, the Polish Sejm merged the functions of the Kiszpork/Dzierzgoń starost and the Malbork voivode.
 Sejmiks (local parliaments) of the local nobility were held in the castle.
 A battle between Poland and Sweden was fought in Kiszpork in 1627, during the Polish–Swedish War (1626–1629).
 In 1647 a privilege was granted, allowing the trade in wine.
+In 1720, a mission house was established by Jesuits from nearby Braniewo.

 In 1772 it was annexed by the Kingdom of Prussia during the First Partition of Poland and was incorporated into the new province of West Prussia.
 During the Napoleonic Wars, the town was captured by France in 1807.
 In October–December 1831, various interned Polish cavalry and infantry units and honor guards of the November Uprising stopped in the town on the way to their internment places.
 Christburg became part of the German Empire upon its foundation in 1871 during the unification of Germany.
 Around 1900 Christburg had two Catholic churches, a Protestant church, a synagogue, a county court, a brewery and a dairy.
 Until 1919 Christburg belonged to the administrative district of Regierungsbezirk Marienwerder in the German Province of West Prussia.